cmanny/cmanny.github.io/_pages/about.md

 ---

 Welcome to my homepage.
 I am a PhD student at the University of Bristol, supervised by Raul Santos-Rodriguez and Niall Twomey.
-My research interests are machine learning.
+My research interest is machine intelligence.

+Feel free to email me anytime.